Mihir018/FKB/README.md

-# Taquito Boilerplate in React

-![Built with Taquito][logo]

 A minimal React setup for starting developing Tezos DApps quickly with Taquito.

 ## Getting Started

 1. Make sure you have https://nodejs.org/ installed on your computer
-2. Create a new repository from taquito-boilerplate by clicking "Use this template".
-3. Clone your new repository:
+2. Clone your new repository:

    `git clone <YOUR_REPOSITORY_URL>`